Maiya Chard-Yaron, Executive Director

 Rabbi Moshe Trepp, JLF Educator

 Rabbi Trepp is known for his openness in tackling and discussing difficult and sometimes misunderstood or taboo subjects in his well-attended fellowships.
 He has a special understanding and unique connection to individuals just beginning their spiritual journeys, and for this reason students find themselves naturally attracted to him and his teachings.
 The bulk of his time is spent going from one coffee shop to another, meeting and studying one-on-one.
 Rabbi Trepp is a native of England, and moved from Israel to Austin in 2006.
-Together with his wife, Faigy, and their four children, Rabbi Trepp welcomes countless students into his home for weekly Shabbat meals, and before people know it, they have become part of the Trepp extended family.
+Together with his wife, Faigy, and their five children, Rabbi Trepp welcomes countless students into his home for weekly Shabbat meals, and before people know it, they have become part of the Trepp extended family.

-Arielle Levy, Operations Manager
+Jordenne Parker, Operations Manager

-Arielle has called Austin home since 2007, when she moved south from Waco, Texas to attend the University of Texas.
+Arielle has called Austin home since 2007, when she moved south from Waco, Texas to attend The University of Texas at Austin.
 A graduate of the McCombs School of Business with a Bachelor’s Degree in Marketing, Arielle has positively impacted the Jewish community through years of experience with renowned Jewish organizations including Shalom Austin and the Jewish National Fund.
 Arielle joins the Hillel team while simultaneously achieving a Master’s Degree in Experiential Jewish Education at Hebrew College, and serves as part of the iCenter of Chicago's iFellows program, which focuses on Israel Education.
 She enjoys being an active member of the Austin community and serves on the board of Camp Young Judaea.
 She is also an advisor with AEPhi, and volunteers annually with the Austin City Limits Festival.
 Arielle finds joy in connecting and engaging with people from all walks of life, and will never pass up an opportunity to eat at P. Terry's.